A Geometric Theory of Surface Elasticity and Anelasticity: Bulk and Surface Anelasticity

 In components, $\bar{G}_{\bar{A}\bar{B}}=\bar{F}^{\bar{M}}{}_{\bar{A}} \,\cFS^A{}_{\bar{M}} \,\mathring{G}_{AB}\,\cFS^B{}_{\bar{N}} \, \bar{F}^{\bar{N}}{}_{\bar{B}}$.
 It should be emphasized that $\bar{\mathbf{G}}\neq \mathring{\bar{\mathbf{G}}}$, i.e., the surface material metric and the first fundamental form are different, in general, in the presence of surface eigenstrains.

 \begin{remark} In an anelastic body with anelastic material surfaces, the material metric may have discontinuities across such surfaces.
-This is not surprising, as several examples of discontinuous material metrics have already appeared in the literature, particularly in the study of inclusions \citep{YavariGoriely2013Inclusions,Golgoon2018a,YavariOzakinSadik2016}. \end{remark}
+This is not surprising, as several examples of discontinuous material metrics have already appeared in the literature, particularly in the study of inclusions \citep{YavariGoriely2013Inclusions,Golgoon2018a}.
+There are also examples of discontinuous ambient space metrics in the literature \citep{YavariOzakinSadik2016}.
+Moreover, time-dependent ambient space metrics have been used in the modeling of lipid membrane mechanics, for example in \citep{Arroyo2009}. \end{remark}